sourcefuse/terraform-aws-arc-cloud-custodian/README.md

 The purpose of this module is to provide a Terraform based interface for administering Cloud Custodian to assist with managing the state of template files and to allow for easier runtime interpolation via Terraform.

+For more information about this repository and its usage, please see [Terraform AWS ARC GitHub CLOUD CUSTODIAN Module Usage Guide](https://github.com/sourcefuse/terraform-aws-arc-cloud-custodian/blob/main/docs/module-usage-guide/README.md).

 ## Requirements

 ```shell